amazing-doudou/learngit/readme.txt

 doudou:
 Gif is a version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-doudoduodudoudoduoduodudo
-yeap
+Git has a mutable index called stage.